 Take a small cloth or towel and wrap it around the connecting nut before you loosen it.

-Once you remove the old shower head, you may find gunk around the threaded end of the extension pipe coming through the wall.
+Once you remove the old shower head, you may find gunk around the threaded end of the flexible shower hose or the shower arm coming through the wall.
 Use the wire brush, old toothbrush, or damp paper towel to clean the threads.
-Make sure the thread is clean and free of debris before the next step.
+Make sure they are clean and free of debris before the next step.

 It’s not uncommon to experience leaks when you connect metal threaded elements.
-The thread-sealing tape acts as an additional buffer against that.
+The thread tape acts as an additional buffer against that.

-Wrap the tape around the whole thread and go around clockwise.
+Wrap the tape around the whole thread in a clockwise direction.
 Each new layer should cover part of the previous layer.
 This technique prevents the threads from unravelling the tape as you tighten them.

 Squeeze the tape over to smooth it into the threads.